rarnaout/Covidswab/BIDMC/README.md

 <a name="done"></a>
 ### What we have done and not done

-In total we have tested <a href="../Results/np_swab_results.xlsx">over 100 materials and geometries</a>, contributed by over a dozen groups and individuals.
+In total we have tested <a href="../np_swab_results.xlsx">over 100 materials and geometries</a>, contributed by over a dozen groups and individuals.

-Prototypes mentioned below pass all three of our initial evaluations: <a href="">design evaluation</a>, <a href="">collection sufficiency</a>, and <a href="">PCR compatibility</a>. **This testing does not constitute a clinical trial.**
+Prototypes mentioned below pass all three of our initial evaluations: <a href="../BIDMC/Methodology.pdf">design evaluation</a>, <a href="../BIDMC/Methodology.pdf">collection sufficiency</a>, and <a href="../BIDMC/Methodology.pdf">PCR compatibility</a>. **This testing does not constitute a clinical trial.**

 <a name="trial"></a>
 ### Clinical trial

 **None of the prototypes we have received been field tested** yet at BIDMC.
 An IRB/trial are in preparation (ceding to USF's WIRB).
 It is not currently our plan at BIDMC to recommend any swab without such trial.

 The below does **not** include evaluation of prototypes received after Thursday afternoon; we are working on those now.